noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

     ipv4_address: 123.123.123.123 # for this service
     ipv6_address: 123.123.123.123 # for this service
 # cant be used with network_mode: host
+# ranges are useful when scaling services
+# ^ to restrict specific services to specific ports
 ports:
   - "127.0.0.1:5000-5010:5000-5010"
   # expose container port(s)